harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_family-palette.jpg" class="" alt="Before/after comparison of how the color family palettes evolved">
-  <p class="text-small italic text-center">My first pass at color family swatches on top, in which I used greys set to multiply, compared with the final palette, in which I eyeballed the values.</p>
+  <p class="body-caption text-center">My first pass at color family swatches on top, in which I used greys set to multiply, compared with the final palette, in which I eyeballed the values.</p>
 </div>

 I took another pass at the original color family swatch design.
 This time, I lightened each color, and then began to stray from the values to inject some vibrancy into each slice.
 I warmed the greys, made the dark yellows feel less brown, and chose a richer purple.
 The colors we ended up with for the family swatches look much more at home next to our clothing than where we started.

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filters_rainbow-family.jpg" class="" alt="A sketch showing many different options for depicting rainbow.">
-  <p class="text-small italic text-center">A round of explorations on how we might have a rainbow family swatch.</p>
+  <p class="body-caption text-center">A round of explorations on how we might have a rainbow family swatch.</p>
 </div>

 Something that didn’t fit nicely into our color family system was rainbow.
 Primary is known for offering many styles in rainbow; we have rainbow stripes, rainbow dots, and rainbow hearts, and we even have different shades of rainbow (classic and sunwashed rainbow).
 We needed to have a top-level color family filter for filtering by rainbows, and the sliced circle graphic wasn’t going to work.
 Figuring out how to visually represent rainbow in such a way where it didn’t read like “filter by stripes” or “filter by all colors” or “filter by multicolored” was also a challenge.
 I tried a number of different graphical representations, and we landed on a circle with a rainbow stripe.